 This is the third largest revenue source for the Town and the largest source of local receipts.
 It is difficult to predict the revenue trends as it is based on the value of the vehicles owned by residents.
 We have been waiting to see a decline in motor vehicle excise taxes, but it has not yet happened.
 We have maintained the budget in FY24 at \$2,000,000.
-The first commitment of the year is scheduled to go out at the end of February and is totaled at \$1,668,248.
+The first commitment of the year went out at the end of February and totaled at \$1,641,712.
+Additional commitments for the prior levy year issued this fiscal year totaled \$217,195.